The law’s definition of child abuse

 The reality is that there are many reasons that child abuse allegations are sometimes made up.
 It could be a child or another relative feeling angry, jealous, or wanting revenge.
 It could be part of a nasty custody battle.
 In some cases, the injury to the child is the result of normal childhood activities, while in other cases it’s the result of normal discipline.

 If you’ve been accused of or charged with child abuse then it’s time you got help.
-Contact Law Offices of Torrence L. Howell at (909) 920-0908 today to learn about your options.
+Contact Torrence L. Howell Attorney at Law at 909-920-0908 today to learn about your options.
 We are on your side from day one until your case is done.
 Call today to move on with your life.